opis/cache/README.md

 Caching library
 ----------------
-**Opis Cache** is a caching library, with support for multiple backend storages, that provides developers an API which allows them to deal with cached content in a standardised way, no matter where that content is stored.
-Also, the **Opis Cache**'s simple and effective architecture, ensures that support for new backend storages can be easily achieved by simply implementing an interface.
+**Opis Cache** library that helps you work with cached content.

-The currently supported storages are: APC, APCU, File, Memory, Memcache, Memcached, MongoDB, Proxy, WinCache, XCache, ZendCache and ZendMemory.
+Cached content can be stored and retrieved by using one of the provided cache driver.

-##### Important!
+You can create your own cache driver by simply implementing an interface.

-You can install additional storage adapters, for SQL databases and Redis, by using the optional [Opis Storages](https://github.com/opis/storages) package.
+The currently supported cache drivers are: File, Memory, and PHPFile.

 ### License